whaynes/STCW23/jekyll/_assessments/OICEW-6-2A.md

 <tr><td>

 {% capture behavior %}
-{% do Operate, operate %} the bilge pump or ows
+{% do operate, Operate %} the bilge pump or ows
 {% endcapture %}
 {{ behavior | markdownify }}